sousa2323/sousa2323/README.md

 ## 👋 Olá!
 Eu sou o Arthur de Sousa

-I am currently a master's student in Information security - UNIP 💻
+I am currently  student in Information security - UNIP 💻

 - 🔭 I'm currently looking for a job in the technology area.
 - 🌱 I'm currently program in Python, PHP, JavaScript and TypeScript